 To find room in life for the things that really matter, we often have to remove the things that don’t.
-So, I’m hoping you’ll join me and resolve to do less this year and make room in your life for the things that you love.
+So, I’m hoping you’ll join me and resolve to do less this year.
+Instead, make room in your life for the things that you love.
 Here’s where to start:

-Worry less.
-Look at each issue you’re facing and ask: Can I do anything, within reason, to prepare for or prevent what I’m worrying about?
+Look at each issue you’re facing.
+Then ask: Can I do anything, within reason, to prepare for or prevent what I’m worrying about?
 If so, get to work.

-For example, perhaps you have a nagging feeling every time that Grandma babysits because she hasn’t been trained to recognize the symptoms of anaphylaxis and to use the EpiPen auto-injector.
-You can immediately take steps to address these issues.
+For example, perhaps you have a nagging feeling every time that Grandma babysits because she hasn’t been trained to recognize the symptoms of anaphylaxis and to use an epinephrine auto-injector.
+You can resolve to immediately take steps to address these issues.

 As author Eckhart Tolle recommends, ask yourself: “What is wrong now right now, in this moment?”
 Usually, it’s nothing.
 Worry is about the future.
 Recognize that by focusing on everything that can go wrong in the future, you ruin your time today.

 Also, don’t waste your precious moments reading all those hostile comments that inevitably follow an online article on accommodations for food-allergic children.
 Life is too short.
-Instead, choose a few favorite sources for reputable food allergy news, and make sure you leave enough time to read something that’s for pure pleasure.
+Instead, resolve to choose a few favorite sources for reputable food allergy news.
+Then, also make sure you leave enough time to read something that’s for pure pleasure.

 Resolve to Say “Yes” Less